Mama’s Apple Pie

 Apple Pie Note

 The husband devoured 6 of the mini pies with warm vanilla custard last night.
 He doesn’t like cooked fruit, so it must be fantastic!
-He even commented that the pastry was amazing (he’s not a fan of pastry in general).
+He even commented that the pastry was amazing.
 It’s a winner!

 My mother in law also called me at almost 11 pm on Tuesday to thank me profusely for the pie, and to tell me how delicious it was.
 That’s a high compliment!